dotnet/docs/docs/core/tools/dotnet-nuget-push.md

 `ROOT`

-Specify the path to the package and your API key to push the package to the server.
+Specifies the file path to the package to be pushed.

 ## Options